The Travel Collection: A Guide to Chicago

 Next on the list is The Windy City - Chicago, Illinois - the birthplace of the skyscraper, the Chicago blues and deep-dish pizza.

 Deep Dish Pizza

 While the rest of the world has made only slight variations to the traditional Italian-style pizza, Chicago has taken the dish and revolutionized it.
-Honestly, it's not even a pizza anymore, it's a pie.
+It's not even a pizza anymore, it's a pie.
 The pizza crust, which is normally pretty flat, is so thick it has to be cooked in a steel pan that looks like it belongs in a cake shop.

 Chicago-style pie has grown so popular, pizza tours are popping up all across the city for sightseers and locals alike.
 The tour guides take you around to the prime pizza spots in each of the Chicago neighborhoods.
 But they don't just talk about the background and preparation of deep dish pizza, most tours include an exclusive look at the history of the Prohibition Era in Chicago.

-No trip to Chicago is complete without checking out the neighborhood music scene - especially the local blues clubs.
+No trip to Chicago is complete without checking out the neighborhood music scene, especially the local blues clubs.
 The Chicago blues is a world-famous type of urban blues that originated in the city.
-To escape Jim Crow, southern African Americans migrated to northern industrial cities in the early to mid-1900s - and they brought their music with them.
+To escape Jim Crow, southern African Americans migrated to northern industrial cities in the early to mid-1900s and they brought their music with them.
 In a new city and a new vibe, they revamped the classic blues by adding the industrial sounds of an electric guitar and harmonica.

 And so, the Chicago blues was born.

 With such a great nightlife and a unique industrial feel, this city really needs to be on your bucket list.
 But if you can't get there just yet, we have CHICAGO - a skyscraper blue jar candle.
 With a fragrance combination of suede, zest and subtle amberwood, this candle is something you could easily find burning in the basement of a jazz-filled speakeasy.